MicrosoftDocs/learn/learn-pr/aspnetcore/interact-with-data-blazor-web-apps/includes/9-exercise-bind-controls-data-blazor-applications.md

 The price updates as the pizza size changes because the method on the pizza `GetFormattedTotalPrice()` uses the pizza size to calculate the total price.

 You've made progress on the Blazing Pizza app.
-If you'd like to continue to improve it, complete the next the module in this learning path.
+If you'd like to continue to improve it, complete the next module in this learning path.